Bioconductor/BBS/Doc/GPU-enabled-builds.md

 on these platforms.
 On Linux, they won't go thru INSTALL/BUILD/CHECK either and the report will simply mention that they are being built/checked somewhere else with a link to the GPU-enabled build report.

+Other packages that can take advantage of the presence of a GPU but don't require it only need to add the following line in their `.BBSoptions` file:

+    GPU_reliance: optional

 ## 4. Set up reviewer account